fazalhakim426/pos-laravel/README.md

   <img src="https://user-images.githubusercontent.com/5265663/162700085-40ed00ca-9154-42cb-850a-ccf1c2db2d5d.png" alt="NexoPOS"/>
 </p>

-NexoPOS 4 is a free point of sale system build using Laravel, TailwindCSS, Vue and other open-source resources.
+RazanPOS 4 is a free point of sale system build using Laravel, TailwindCSS, Vue and other open-source resources.
 This POS System focuses on utilities and functionalities to offer for most businesses all the tools they need to manage better their store.
-NexoPOS include a responsive and beautiful dashboard that ease the interaction either on a smartphone, tables or desktops.
+RazanPOS include a responsive and beautiful dashboard that ease the interaction either on a smartphone, tables or desktops.

 Read Review On:
 [![Laravel News](https://user-images.githubusercontent.com/5265663/186377311-c42ddd2c-bc84-465c-a3b6-94e6df8d68bc.jpg)](https://laravel-news.com/nexopos-point-of-sale-for-laravel?utm_source=github.com&utm_medium=readme&utm_campagin=nexopos)